TRudolphi/MegaTinyProgrammer_LowMemoryLib/UpdiProgrammerSwitcher.md

 press the Arduino upload button.
 The project is compiled and send via UPDI to the target-processor.<br>
 When the Uart-terminal was active, after programming your trace output can be seen.

-Scope traces of the first break and sync character:
+Scope traces of the first break character, power down / up, HV-pulse and break character to target:

 ![image](UPDI-scope1.jpg)<br>
 ![image](UPDI-scope2.jpg)<br>